Prince Albert of Monaco’s son Alexandre sets the record straight about his family

 "I’m not a gold digger," she told Paris Match.
 "I wish simply that he would assume some of his responsibilities."

 In the days leading up to his coronation, Prince Albert confirmed that Alexandre was, in fact, his son.
-Nearly two decades after the scandal, Alexandre has finally decided to set the record straight as the “recognized” son of the prince.
+Nearly two decades after the scandal, Alexandre has finally decided to set the record straight as the “recognised” son of the prince.

 "My mother is tender by nature and let a lot of things be said because she was always advised to ‘let the story go,’ " Alexandre said.
 He explained that, unlike his mother, he has no problem confronting those who continue to call him Grimaldi-Coste or challenge his legitimacy.
 "Me, I will be more procedural because I was born in France, but I grew up in an Anglo-Saxon country.
 I’ll attack if necessary."